 Throughout the years volunteers have truly helped create the Ranch you see today.
-From the barn raising to our annual poinsettia plantings; volunteers have partnered with us every step of the way.
+From barn raising to our annual poinsettia planting, volunteers have partnered with us every step of the way.

-As you might imagine, we have many opportunities, ranging from a few hours a month to a few hours on just one day — opportunities for just you or for a group you're a member of.
+As you might imagine, there are many ways to serve at Down Home Ranch!
+Ranging from a few hours a month to a few hours in just one day, we offer service opportunities for just you or a group you're a member of.

-Whatever your area of expertise, your schedule or the size of your group 2 to 200+, there's a place for you on the Ranch.
+Whatever your area of expertise, your schedule, or the size of your group from 2 to 200, there's a place for you on the Ranch.

-• Large Group Volunteer Opportunities – Ranch staff will work closely with a groups, to pair the interest and skill of their group to current needed projects.
-These project include painting, organizing, deep cleaning, building projects, groundskeeping, and a variety of other projects
+• Large Group Volunteer Opportunities – Ranch staff will work to pair the interests and skills of a group with our current needs.
+These projects may include painting, organizing, deep cleaning, construction, groundskeeping, and a variety of other opportunities.

 Volunteer Qualifications